 I like that mindset.
 And you win by focusing on your effort, as Michael Jordan said.

 But when you’re in a rut, it’s easy to focus on your results.
-You might gain weight, lose money, and not get the results you want at work, but you must never forget one thing: You will get back.
+You might gain weight, lose money, and not get the results you want at work, but you must never forget one thing: You will get back on track.

 But that requires us to focus on our effort.
-That’s the only thing that brings us back.
+That’s the only thing that brings us back on track.
 The results will follow automatically.

 4. Plan Your Days Meticulously